SequentCalculus/sequent-calculus-compiler-bench/README.md

-# Benchmarks for "Compiling Through Sequent Calculus"
+# Benchmarks for "Compiling with the Sequent Calculus"

-This repository contains benchmarks for [Compiling with the Sequent Calculus](https://github.com/ps-tuebingen/sequent-calculus-compiler/).
+This repository contains benchmarks for the [Sequent Calculus Compiler (scc)](https://github.com/ps-tuebingen/sequent-calculus-compiler/).

 ## Languages

-The benchmarks are implemented in the following languages
+The benchmarks are implemented in the following languages:

 * Fun (the surface language of the above compiler)
 * Rust